 The Historic S&W Building

 The mission of the S&W in 1929 was to serve locally sourced food, quickly, in a pristine, upscale environment that elevated the dining experience.
 Douglas Ellington’s two nephews now own the S&W building.
 They are both passionate about bringing the S&W back as the bustling center of community that it was many years ago.
-The revitalized interior will allow The S&W Market to offer counter service with delicious, fast and casual local food, just as it did when it first opened 91 years ago.
+The revitalized interior now allows The S&W Market to offer counter service with delicious, fast and casual local food, just as it did when it first opened almost 100 years ago.

 The S&W Market also welcomes Highland Brewing Company back to downtown, where their story began 25 years ago.
-Asheville’s original craft brewery will anchor the two-story space and feature a first-floor bar area and a mezzanine-level bar and tasting room.
+Asheville’s original craft brewery anchors the two-story space and features a first-floor bar area and a mezzanine-level bar and tasting room.

-The food hall will feature five food stalls and a Highland bar on the main floor.
-The building’s mezzanine, meanwhile, will be home to an elevated Highland taproom experience with seating for guests to enjoy a pint with their food and a view of the city or down onto the activity below.
-In addition, street-side seating and an intimate private event space will offer even more options for guests.
+The food hall features six food stalls.
+The building’s mezzanine, meanwhile, is home to an elevated Highland taproom experience with seating for guests to enjoy a pint with their food and a view of the city or down onto the activity below.
+In addition, street-side seating and an intimate private event space offers even more options for guests.